bitcoin-sv/arc/cmd/broadcaster-cli/README.md

     5. See the new distribution of UTXOs using `broadcaster-cli keyset utxos`
 4. Broadcast transactions to ARC
     1. Now `broadcaster-cli` can be used to broadcast transactions to ARC at a given rate using this command `broadcaster-cli utxos broadcast --rate=<txs per second> --batchsize=<nr ot txs per batch>`
     2. The limit flag `--limit=<nr of transactions at which broadcasting stops>` is optional.
-If not given `broadcaster-cli` will only stop at if `broadcaster-cli` is aborted e.g. using `CTRL+C`
+If not given `broadcaster-cli` will only stop when `broadcaster-cli` is aborted manually e.g. using `CTRL+C`
     3. In order to broadcast a large number of transactions in parallel, multiple key sets can be given.
         1. Each concurrently running broadcasting process will broadcast at the given rate
         2. For example: If a rate of `--rate=100` is given with 3 key files `--keys=key-1,key-2,key-3`, then the final rate will be 300 transactions per second.
 5. Consolidate outputs
-    1. If not enough outputs are available for another test run it is best to consolidate the outputs so that there remains only output using `broadcaster-cli utxos consolidate`
+    1. If not enough outputs are available for another test run it is best to consolidate the outputs so that there remains only 1 output using `broadcaster-cli utxos consolidate`
     2. After this step you can continue with step 4
         1. Before continuing with step 4 it is advisable to wait until all consolidation transactions were mined
         2. The command `broadcaster-cli keyset balance` shows the amount of satoshis in the balance that have been confirmed and the amount which has not yet been confirmed